AmenGemechu/Books-and-Litrerature/README.md

    12. Optional: You can enable automatic deploys if you want the app to automatically update

 # Credits & Acknowledgments
+- Flowchart was created using: Lucidchart
-- Logo text was made using
+- Logo text was made using:
 https://textkool.com/
 - Type_writer effect code was taken from: https://stackoverflow.com/questions/20302331/typing-effect-in-python
-- Questions were taken from
+- Questions were taken from:
     https://keepingupwiththepenguins.com/trivia-questions-about-books-and-literature-answered/